 This post contains affiliate links.
 As always, the thoughts and opinions expressed here are our own.
 You can read more at our Legal & Disclosures page.
 Thank you!

 I don’t know about you guys, but we are constantly waging the Battle Against Stuff over here.
 My kids have all the toys, all the gadgets and gizmos, and so many clothes.
 And do you know what they play with most?
 Rocks and balls and baby dolls, and we’ve got plenty of all of those things already!
-But Christmas will come around again, and lovely, well-intentioned people will be asking me what the kids want.
+But Christmas and birthdays will come around again, and lovely, well-intentioned people will be asking me what the kids want.
 So, what DO you get the child that has everything?
 Here’s a few of our favorite ideas!

 Kids LOVE getting mail, and magazine subscriptions come at a manageable rate.
 A friend of ours swears by ZooBooks, Lila loves her Princess Magazine (they have them for Peppa Pig and Disney Junior as well) , and everybody loves Highlights.
 We are particularly fond of Highlights, since they have a little something for everyone- Hello for Babies, High 5 for the 2-6 Set, and Highlights for older kids.
 Consider buying one copy in advance so that you have something to wrap.